macsual/ambassador/docs/reference/load-balancer.md

 - `policy`: Specifies the load balancing policy to use.

 ### `type: kubernetes`
 The `kubernetes` type delegates load balancing to Kubernetes.
+Ambassador will route traffic directly to a Kubernetes service and [Kubernetes service networking](https://kubernetes.io/docs/concepts/services-networking/) is then responsible for load balancing traffic between pods.
 Supported policies:
 - `round_robin` (default)

 ### `type: envoy`